ElianFabian/PSGoogleTranslate/README.md

 # PSGoogleTranslate

-<h3>A  PowerShell module to allow an easy way to interact with the free Google Translate API.</h3>
+<h3>A PowerShell module to easily use the free Google Translate API.</h3>

 ## How to use